factor-io/docs/docs/connectors/github.md

     end

 ## Delete Listener
-The Delete Listener (`github::create`) listeners for the deleting of new branches, or tags.
+The Delete Listener (`github::delete`) listeners for the deleting of new branches, or tags.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#deleteevent).

 ### Example
     listen 'github::delete', repo:'skierkowski/hello' do |delete_event|